prusa3d/Prusa-Firmware-SL1/README.md

 Build development SD image
 --------------------------
 	source ./oe-init-build-env
-	bitbake sla-image-dev # other targets are sla-update-bundle, sla-bootstrap
+	bitbake sla-dev-image # other targets are sla-update-bundle, sla-bootstrap

 Write the image to the SD card
 ------------------------------